 Reporting Officer Salaries to the IRS

 Each year, when you complete the income tax forms for your corporation or S corporation, you must report corporate officer salaries if the corporation's total receipts are $500,000 or more.
-You will need to use IRS Form 1125, listing compensation for each corporate officer, along with information about the percentage of time devoted to the business and the percentage of stock owned by this officer.
+You will need to use IRS Form 1125-E - Compensation of Officers, listing compensation for each corporate officer, along with information about the percentage of time devoted to the business and the percentage of stock owned by this officer.

 Publicly held corporations cannot deduct compensation to a “covered employee” to the extent that the compensation exceeds $1 million.